Repository Explorer

 You can see more about personalizing desktops here.

-New desktop for CSRD, DORA, NIS2, Document Management, Capability Management, Business Transformation and more
+New desktops for CSRD, DORA, NIS2, Document Management, Capability Management, Business Transformation and more

-As part of the new purpose driven Desktops 10.10 brings customized Desktops for a comprehensive set of pre-configured focus ares.
+As part of the new purpose driven Desktops 10.10 brings customized Desktops for a comprehensive set of pre-configured focus areas.

-The tool contains a comprehensive set of standard desktops, each focusing on a architectural aspect, architectural framework or one or more areas within governance, risk or compliance.
+The tool contains a comprehensive set of standard desktops, each focusing on an architectural aspect, architectural framework or one or more areas within governance, risk or compliance.

 • Business Aspects: